ingrammicro/puzzle-tokens/README.md

     -pt-pin-bottom:          true; // "true" or "false
     -pt-fix-size-height:     true; // "true" or "false
     -pt-fix-size-width:      true; // "true" or "false
-    -pt-skip-missed:         true: // "true" or "false // Usefull to skip style if no layer found without an error
+    -pt-skip-missed:         true: // "true" or "false // Usefull to skip style if no layer
+                                                       // found without an error
+    -pt-resize-symbol:      true:  //  resize layer owner (symbol master) to a layer size

     // The following properties are not a part of shared styles.
     // Bu you can set these properties for a shared style.